Signs of life

 Mark Adams, managing director of Vitsœ, who worked with Niels Vitsœ from 1985, commented on the relationship between Vitsœ and its graphic designer: “Niels and I bonded over our dry sense of humour and I’m sure it was similar between him and Schmidt.
 You can see it in the graphic design and the written messages they exchanged.
 They were nudging at the edge of what was acceptable at the time.
 For all their prim exterior appearance they were cheeky and irreverent behind the scenes.
 The playfulness was a good antidote to the seriousness in the so-called design world.”

 Schmidt was interested in the process of design rather than the pursuit of a personal vision.
 Almost unwittingly echoing the ethos of his client, he once said, “Arbitrary interventions to achieve a more beautiful look are forbidden!”
-He continued to design for Vitsœ for over 30 years before withdrawing from public life in 1987.
+He continued to design for Vitsœ for nearly three decades before withdrawing from public life in 1987.
 He was declared dead in 1995.